eleniums/mining-post/README.md

 ## TODOs
 - [ ] Need a way to calculate net worth outside of current money (use net worth for promotions).
 Net worth would be value of resources, equipment, employees, land, etc.
-- [ ] Add type to listings and filter capability
+- [ ] Add type to listings and filter capability for name and type
 - [ ] Add equipment (like pickaxes and mine carts) and buildings (like a mine)
 - [ ] Better locking system.
 Helper methods maybe?
 - [ ] Need a way to save player data.
 Postgres or maybe just hack JSON file for now?
 There are some decent free embedded databases, like maybe bolt or sqlite?